flox/pkgdb/README.md

 If `version` can be converted to a semver, it will be.

 Note that the `attrName` for a package is the actual name in the tree.
-Therefore, for catalogs the `attrName` will be the package version, not the name.

 If `outputsToInstall` is not defined, it will be the set of `outputs` up to and including `"out"`.